Dr Steve Walden known as Steve

 BSc Human Biology – Oxford Brookes University, 1993

-Eight years as a clinician working in the ABUHB learning disabilities service, including managerial secondment.
+Eight years as a registered clinician working in the ABUHB learning disabilities service, including managerial secondment.

 Deployed as a forensic anthropologist to a mass fatality incident as a Kenyon International team member.